Peter Ramacher • May 3, 2025

 You can spend five hours editing a reel and still deliver nothing truly valuable or generate any search volume.

-When you realize that a five-hour reel might not deliver real value or search traffic, but a 30-minute blog post can transform someone's business, focusing on SEO content makes sense.
+When you realize that a five-hour reel might not deliver real value or search traffic, but an hour spent on a blog post can transform someone's business, focusing on SEO content makes sense.

 High quality and high value content: